Supercoderboi/ScreamTube./readme.md

-This is the official isshue and helpcare page of ScreamTube The code of ScreamTube is not showed here due to privacy issues and as it is not open source
+This is the official issue and helpcare page of ScreamTube The code of ScreamTube is not showed here due to privacy issues and as it is not open source

 Reported bugs will be fixed after a few days